 As for those famous Friday night fireworks in Honolulu?
 You don’t need to be on a boat out in the water to see them!
 Check online to see the best viewing spots on the beach and head there so you can see them for free.

 Take the time to research the activities you want to see and do first, and you’ll be able to save some money.
 By doing these types of activities on your own, you can then afford to splurge on other activities that you do need to join a tour for such as swimming with wild dolphins, whale watching, or taking a full day circle island tour.

-ABC Stores and Food Trucks are Your Best Friend
+Hawaii on a Budget: ABC Stores & Food Trucks are Your Best Friends

 Hawaii has lots of amazing food to try.
 From fresh fruits to poke bowls to shave ice but all of this delicious and beautiful food tends to come with a pretty hefty price tag.
 But don’t worry, there are some great food finds for those travelling to Hawaii on a budget.

 One of my favourite things to do was stock up on snacks from the ABC convenience stores.
 They had bananas, apples, granola bars, yogurt, dried fruit and nuts, and even sandwiches and sushi rolls for sale.
 I stuck with the snack-type options to throw in my bag and take with me to the beach.
 Personally, I don’t tend to eat as much when it’s hot anyways (and it was HOT when I visited) so I was good with snacking throughout the day instead of going to a restaurant for a big lunch.
 It also helped curb my guilt when I got really hot and splurged on a rainbow shave ice.
 Which I did daily.
 When in Hawaii, right?